mahaliahr/research-notes/src/site/notes/published/financial-model-of-HE.md

 dg-publish: true
 permalink: /published/financial-model-of-he/
 noteIcon: ''
-title: >-
-  I need to understand in more detail the financial model of higher education institutionsin the UK - and how they relate to similar institutions in Europe and the US - this will help me to make more grounded speculations in this regard.
 visibility: public
 description: >-
   I need to understand in more detail the financial model of higher education